Buying A Houston Home? Do You Know What NOT To Buy?

 Effects: 1% Of the Market

-We define properties as close to high voltage power lines if they are within 50 yards of a power transmission station or high voltage transmission line.
+Houston properties fall under this category if they are within 50 yards of a power transmission station or high voltage transmission line.

-Here are some concerns homebuyers have raised about properties near power lines:
+Here are some concerns that homebuyers have raised:

 1. Health Concerns